Tenant / Community Opportunity to Purchase

 Considerations

-The most effective TOPA/COPA policies are developed in partnership with tenants and housing advocates and include dedicated funding and infrastructure to proactively inform tenants about their TOPA/COPA rights, support tenant organizing, and help tenants finance the purchase of buildings.
+The most effective TOPA/COPA policies are developed in close partnership with tenants and housing advocates.
+These policies must include dedicated funding, infrastructure to proactively inform tenants about their TOPA/COPA rights, support tenant organizing, and help tenants finance the purchase of buildings.
+As a result, cities and states seeking to implement TOPA/COPA policies must consider a range of related legal and logistical questions.

-• Preserving affordability: Typical TOPA/COPA programs are reserved for tenants earning at or below 80 percent of the area median income (AMI).
-TOPA/COPA helps preserve affordable housing options for low-income residents.
+• Preserving affordability: TOPA/COPA programs are typically reserved for tenants earning at or below 80 percent of the area median income (AMI), helping to preserve affordable housing options for low-income residents.
 This is particularly important for communities facing displacement pressures and at risk of being priced out of their homes and neighborhoods.
-Cities and states should ensure purchasers through TOPA/COPA can agree to maintain the property as long-term affordable through deed restrictions or requiring the property to enter a community land trust.
+Cities and states should ensure purchasers through TOPA/COPA can commit to long-term affordability through deed restrictions, partnerships with community land trusts,or other mechanisms that safeguard affordability over time.

 • COPA and TOPA: While these policies are related, they differ in important ways.
 With TOPA, tenants are empowered to negotiate directly in the sale of their building or can choose to assign that right to another entity, while with COPA, that ability is given to a list of qualified nonprofits.
-Which policy is better will depend on policy goals, market conditions, capacity of local housing nonprofits, availability of funding and financing, and capacity for tenant organizing and education.
+Which policy is better will depend on a jurisdiction’s policy goals, market conditions, capacity of local housing nonprofits, availability of funding and financing, and capacity for tenant organizing and education.

 • Adequate funding: Cities and states should dedicate funding to adequately support all aspects of a TOPA/COPA program to ensure its success.
 This should include funding for tenant outreach, education, technical assistance, enforcement, and a fund to assist tenant or community purchases such as a housing trust fund.